-SES' operations and business are subject to compliance with the laws, regulations (e.g., communications, export control, sanctions, competition) and political will of the governmental authorities of the countries in which SES operates, uses radio spectrum, offers satellite capacity and services.
+Legal and Regulatory SES' operations and business are subject to compliance with the laws, regulations (e.g., communications, export control, sanctions, competition) and political will of the governmental authorities of the countries in which SES operates, uses radio spectrum, offers satellite capacity and services.
 Violations of any of the applicable laws and regulations could expose SES to penalties and other enforcement actions and may negatively affect commercial operations.
 SES may need to obtain and maintain approvals from authorities or other entities to operate its satellites and to offer satellite capacity and services.
 Failure to obtain the necessary approvals could lead to loss of revenues and compliance actions against SES.
-The International Telecommunication Union ('ITU') and national administrations may reallocate satellite spectrum to other uses.
+SES works to ensure that adequate compliance staff is in place and that all teams have the necessary technical and human resources to enable the company to comply with applicable laws and regulations.
+Spectrum The International Telecommunication Union ('ITU') and national administrations may reallocate satellite spectrum to other uses.
 In addition, national administrations are increasingly charging for access to spectrum through the use of fees and auctions.
 This may affect SES' access to orbital locations and frequencies required for it to develop and maintain its satellite fleet and services.
 In addition, SES must coordinate the operation of its satellites with other satellite operators so as to prevent or reduce interference.
-As a result of such coordination, SES may be required to modify the proposed coverage areas or satellite design or transmission plans which may materially restrict satellit use.
+As a result of such coordination SES may be required to modify the proposed coverage areas or satellite design or transmission plans which may materially restrict satellite use.
 Similarly, the performance of SES' satellites in some areas could be adversely affected by harmful interference caused by other operators to SES' satellites.
 Operational issues such as satellite launch failure, launch delay or in-orbit failure might compromise access to the spectrum or orbital locations.
 SES' large fleet may enable the relocation of in-orbit satellites to satisfy regulatory and spectrum requirements.
-SES' operations may be subject to hacking, malware and other forms of cyber-attack.
-Due to the high sophistication of certain attackers and an increasing number of cyber-attacks, it may not always be possible to prevent every such event.
-SES has protections in place to help protect its systems and networks and continues to work to implement additional protective measures intended to limit the risks associated with such attacks.
-SES is competing for talent with satellite operators as well as large and well-known companies.
-In the context of low unemployment rates and a shortag of qualified candidates, SES may have difficulties in hiring competent talent.
-If SES is unable to source and retain key talent this could have a negative impact on SES' ability to deliver its business objectives.
-To mitigate this risk SES uses a dedicated Talent Acquisition function to source high-quality candidates.
-SES is subject to the risk of a global pandemic or other health emergency such as COVID-19.
-Worsening of COVID-19 or appearance of another material health emergency could affect availability of our employees and impact various areas of SES' business including procurement and launch of satellites, entry into service of new satellites, procurement of ground infrastructure and provision of services to customers.
-SES has procedures and measures to respond to health risks and to secure business continuity during such situations.

-1 2 3 4 5 6 OPERATIONAL & STRATEGIC REPORT ENVIRONMENTAL, Social & Governance (ESG) Report CORPORATE Governance & Remuneration CONSOLIDATED Financial Statements SES S.A.
-ANNUAL ACCOUNTS ADDITIONAL INFORMATION
+ENVIRONMENTAL, SOCIAL & GOVERNANCE

+CORPORATE GOVERNANCE & REMUNERATION CONSOLIDATED FINANCIAL STATEMENTS

+5 SES S.A.
+ANNUAL ACCOUNTS

+ADDITIONAL INFORMATION

+FINANCE RISKS